Vasyl Slipak: Participation in the war in Eastern Ukraine

 He went to war for the first time in May 2015.
 He stayed there for over a month.
 The call sign "Myth" in honor of Mephistopheles appeared immediately.
 He fought in Pisk near the Donetsk airport.
-Took part in the battles for Avdiivka as part of the 1st separate assault company of the 7th separate battalion of the Volunteer Ukrainian Corps (DUK PS) — not because of political beliefs, he went to places where volunteers were taken.
+Took part in the Battle of Avdiivka as part of the 1st separate assault company of the 7th separate battalion of the Ukrainian Volunteer Corps (DUK PS) — not because of political beliefs, he went to places where volunteers were taken.
 He returned wounded.

 Vasyl did not plan to devote himself completely to the war.
 He was just a very active person.
 It was important for him to be where he was needed: on stage and in war.

 He went to the front for the second time in September 2015, in the village of Vodiane near Mariupol, on the front line, returned to Paris in October.

 In the summer of 18 June 2016, he went to Donbas for the third time, to deliver the collected aid to volunteer defenders, and planned to stay there for six months.
 But on 29 June 2016, while performing a combat mission as a machine gunner in the 1st Assault Company of the Ukrainian Volunteer Corps "Right Sector" (DUK PS), he died in battle around 6:00 a.m. from an enemy bullet of 12.7 mm caliber fired by a sniper from a large-caliber rifle.

 Vasyl Slipak saved his brothers at the cost of his own life.
 Ukrainian defenders repelled an attack by Russian armed formations on the village of Luhanske (Bakhmut district, Donetsk region) from the city of Debaltseve and launched a counterattack, pushing the enemy from two fortified positions on the heights near the village Login.